How we’ve worked together

 Over the next year, we’ll work together on a range of projects.
 For example, senior people at the Bank of England will take part in some of Economy’s local community courses.
 Course participants will be able to ask them questions and share their views and experience.

-And Economy will support the roll-out of our pioneering Citizens’ Panel project.
+And Economy will support the roll-out of our pioneering Citizens’ Forum project.

 We’re also working together to find better ways to talk about the economy in language that is accessible to more people.
 For example, we’re partnering with local newspapers to encourage people to get talking about their local community.